Omar9880/Omar-GIS-Portfolio/README.md

-# 📁 Omar's GIS Portfolio
+# Omar's GIS Portfolio

 Welcome!
 This GitHub repository showcases a growing collection of GIS projects, data science tools, and technical skills developed as part of my Geographic Information Science studies at The Ohio State University and personal career growth.

 ---

-## 🗺️ Featured GIS Projects (ArcGIS/QGIS)
+## Featured GIS Projects (ArcGIS/QGIS)

-Organized map-based projects using ArcGIS Pro and QGIS.
+Organized map-based projects using ArcGIS Pro and other tools.
 Includes digitizing, spatial analysis, and cartographic design.

 **GIS-Projects**
 - Alabama Hospital Capacity vs COVID-19